 The vast majority of clients do not incur any tax impact in enrolling in FutureAdvisor.
 Once enrolled, every time we rebalance we will adhere to our Capital Gains and Tax Policy, which minimizes tax impact.

 FutureAdvisor follows a stringent capital gains and tax policy in managing your taxable investments.
 When you enroll in our Managed Service, you will see an analysis of the tax impact before your first portfolio rebalancing.
-Our portfolio rebalancing algorithm is designed to limit realized short term capital gains to the greater of $200 or 5% of the position value.
+In most cases, our portfolio rebalancing algorithm is designed to limit realized short-term capital gains to the greater of $200 or 5% of the position value.
 Exceptions may be made in certain circumstances, including liquidating a position to avoid fund fees or future transaction costs, and in order to meet cash targets such as strategic cash allocations or client instructions to hold or increase cash.
-With respect to long-term gains, we balance a variety of factors to determine optimal treatment, considering your investment horizon, portfolio size and the potential diversification impact of a given set of transactions.
+With respect to long-term gains, the service will balance a variety of factors within the portfolio to determine optimal treatment, considering your years to goal, portfolio size, cash needs, and the potential diversification impact of a given set of transactions.
 Rebalancing a portfolio may cause investors to incur tax liabilities.
 References to tax strategies that FutureAdvisor considers in managing accounts should not be confused with tax advice.
 FutureAdvisor does not provide tax advice.
 Clients should consult with their personal tax advisors regarding the tax consequences of investing.

 How does automated tax loss harvesting work & how much will I save?